 If your child requires the administration of medication whilst in attendance, please ensure that the medication is clearly labeled and given to the appropriate staff member.
-Medication prescribed by your doctor is the only medication, which will be administered.
+Medication prescribed by your doctor is the only medication which will be administered.
 It is imperative that under no circumstance medications are left in children's bags.
 The medication book must be filled in prior to parent/guardian departing.
 Two (2) staff members check all dosages.
-CSReg r108(b) r109 r110
+CS(Vic)Reg Div5 r61-r65 (NatReg r108(b) r109 r110)